Guide on How to Set Goals in Soccer

 A goal without a plan is just a wish.
 If you really want to achieve your goals you have to do the most obvious thing which is to take action.

 But you cannot take action before creating a plan.
-A well-structured plan helps you stay focused, track progress, make consistent improvements, as well as help you improve directly at the game, since that is going to be the foundation of anyone’s main goal related to soccer.
+A well-structured plan helps you stay focused, track progress, make consistent improvements, as well as help you improve directly at the game, since that is going to be the foundation of anyone’s main soccer-related goal.

 Track Your Progress